Inventory Management

 Without any automation in place, executing time-consuming tasks manually (such as generating picking lists, updating order statuses, and finding the best routes through the warehouse) was also slowing down their growth.

-Lux Cuttings, the oldest retail hydroponics shop in the Southern Hemisphere, bumped into a unique set of problems when their previous software provider, Veeqo, left the Australian ERP marketplace.
+One retailer bumped into a unique set of problems when their previous software provider, Veeqo, left the Australian ERP marketplace.
 The sudden shift left the company with no dependable solution for syncing their inventory between their brick-and-mortar shop, ecommerce site, and third-party marketplaces.

 The lack of a system that would allow them to manage their complex multichannel business seamlessly was putting both their daily operations and their growth at risk.